 🏭 Industry

-• IT services sector remains resilient with digital transformation demand.
+• IT sector remains resilient with strong demand for digital transformation.

 🔎 Conclusion